0xPolygonMiden/miden-base/docs/introduction/welcome.md

 #### Public notes

-As with public accounts, public notes will also be supported.
-That means, the Miden operator will publicly store note data.
-Note consumption will not be private.
+As with public accounts, public notes are also supported.
+That means, the Miden operator publicly stores note data.
+Note consumption is not private.

 #### Local transaction execution